ISS-SOA/FlipFlap_HW/README.md

 This class should then implement two methods (not provided):

 `def take_yaml(yml)` : this method takes a Yaml string and create a data structure to put into `@data`.
-You should be able to do this with one line of code using the `yaml` library's load method.
+You can do this with the `yaml` library.

 `def to_yaml` : this method should return `@data` in Yaml format.

 And that's it!

-### Verifying Your Solution
+### Test Your Solution

-If your solution works, then you should be able to convert TSV files into Yaml, and back into TSV with no change in information.
+Test your solution as you code.
+You should be able to convert TSV files into Yaml, and back into TSV with no change in information.

 Test your code out by running the spec (test) that is provided:

 ```
 $ bundle install
-(only need to run this once; bundle should report sucess)
+(only need to run this once; bundle should report success)

 $ ruby flip_flap_spec.rb
 ```